MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │    │
     =#

-A *query* transforms one knot into another, *elementwise*.
-That is, for each input provided by the knot, a query will produce an utput.
-Let's start with primitive queries.

 ### Constant Queries

-Constant queries ignore the content of their input, emitting instead a fixed sequence of output values.
-Let's use `Lift` to construct a query `Hello` that emits the string `"Hello World"`.
+Any Julia value could be converted to a *query* using the `Lift` query constructor.
+Constant queries discard their input and instead emit the given value.
+Consider the query `Hello`, lifted from the string value `"Hello World"`.

     Hello = Lift("Hello World")

-To query `void` with `Hello` we write `void[Hello]`.
-Since the knot `void` provides one input, we get one output.
+To query `void` with `Hello`, we use indexing notation `void[Hello]`.
+The input provided from `void` is discarded and `"Hello World"` is output.

     void[Hello]
     #=>